Township Board of Supervisors

 Mulch will be available for purchase at the following rates: 5 gallon bucket free to Fairview Township and Wright Township residents; $10.00 for one scoop; $50.00 for a pick-up truck load; $100.00 for a tri-axle and $75.00 for a second or third tri-axle loaded on the same day.
-Those wishing to purchase mulch are asked to pre-pay at either the Fairview Township or Wright Township municipal buildings during regular business hours Monday through Friday.
+Those wishing to purchase permits or mulch are asked to pre-pay at either the Fairview Township or Wright Township municipal buildings during regular business hours Monday through Friday.
 Permits will also be available at the compost facility.

 Ordinance No. 207,